How To Find & Fix The 15 Most Common Trouble Codes on Your FACP

 You may be wondering "How can knowledge of fire alarm signals help in emergencies?"

 Knowing what different signals mean on a fire alarm system is important in emergency situations.
-It allows individuals to decipher and decide the correct course of action they need to take.
+It allows individuals to decipher and decide the correct course of action they need to take based on the indicated fire alarm malfunction.

 When occupants know what each signal means, they can quickly respond to situations effectively whether it's a true emergency or a false alarm.
 This is the difference between life and death.